4GeeksAcademy/python-pandas-tutorial/.learn/exercises/00-welcome/README.md

 Being a Machine Learning developer without Pandas is like being a handyman without a hammer.
 Why would you put yourself through that husle?

-> Pandas has so many benefits that we don't have enought time to list them all, so here is just a few:
+> Pandas has so many benefits that we don't have enought time to list them all, so here are just a few:

 1. Data representation: This helps to analyze and understand data better.
 Simpler data = better results.